 - Olive oil: For frying the shrimp.

-- Salt: To season the shrimp.
+- Kosher salt: To season the shrimp.
 Just a sprinkle will do.

 - Jalapenos: The jalapenos are optional, but I highly recommend them if you can handle a little heat.
 Since they are de-stemmed and de-seeded they really are not very hot at all.
 Want even more heat??
 Try a serrano pepper instead.